mansour4550/phone-chat-mvp-classic/README.md

 ## How can I deploy this project?

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my whatsUp project?

 Yes, you can!